Renewal of the Foundations Contract: Pre-Contractual Agreement Signed

 - teleworking and part-time work have been strengthened and smart-working will be introduced;

-- the set of paid leave was reorganized and new measures in favor of workers will be introduced;
+- the set of paid leave was reorganized and new measures in favour of workers will be introduced;

 - leave of absence for personal reasons has been reintroduced;